zealmurapa/synotech-flags/README.md

 - **🏴‍☠️ Fictional Flags**: Fun flags for pirates, science fiction, and fantasy themes
 - **🎯 Optimized Performance**: Built-in caching and memoization for smooth rendering
 - **📱 React Native Ready**: Designed specifically for mobile applications
+- **🌐 Web Compatible**: Full support for React.js web applications

 ## 📋 Prerequisites

+### For React Native

 ⚠️ **Required Peer Dependencies**

-This library requires `react-native-svg` to be installed and configured in your project:
+This library requires `react-native-svg` to be installed and configured in your React Native project:

 ```bash
 npm install react-native-svg